24 Hours After Quitting Smoking: What Happens to Your Body? 24 Hours After Quitting Smoking: What Happens to Your Body?

 Your body starts responding almost immediately.

-• heart rate begins slowing down
+• Your heart rate begins to slow down.

-• blood pressure starts improving
+• Blood pressure starts to stabilise.

 After 4–6 Hours

-As oxygen levels improve:
+As oxygen levels increase:

-• your organs receive cleaner oxygen
+• Your organs receive more oxygen.

-• breathing may feel slightly easier
+• Breathing may feel easier.

 After 8–12 Hours